Artworks available, please inquire.

 Marie Laurencin (French)

-Born 1883, in Paris, France — Died 1956, in Paris, France
+Born in 1883, Paris, France — Died in 1956, Paris, France

 Marie Laurencin was a French artist and designer known for her Cubist paintings and sculpture.
 In primarily in a palette of muted tones in grey, pink, and pastels, Laurencin’s delicate portraits focused on those of young women and animals.
 Known as one of the few female cubists, she was closely associated with French avant-gardists in the Section d’Or movement, such as Robert and Sonia Delaunay, Francis Picabia and others.